SEP IRA Contribution Limits for 2025

-Self-employed workers and small-business owners who want an easy and inexpensive retirement plan should consider a Simplified Employee Pension IRA, or SEP IRA for short.
-SEP IRA plans are easier to establish than other retirement plans and have lower costs to administer.
+Self-employed workers and small-business owners who want an easy and inexpensive retirement plan should consider a Simplified Employee Pension IRA, or SEP IRA.
+SEP IRA plans are easier to establish than other retirement plans and typically have lower administrative costs.

 What is a SEP IRA?